TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 Interactive used less in the way of computing resource and could even use dedicated simpler hardware.
 For example, preparing a paper tape that contained your program and input data.
 The big expensive iron could then be dedicated to running jobs.
 Jobs could be scheduled to run one after another using a queue.
 Initially queues were physical - tapes hung on a washing line or lined up on a shelf.
 Human operators were employed to monitor the machine and load up the next job after the previous one had finished running.

 Over time hardware became more powerful and rudimentary operating systems were developed.
-Jobs queues were automated and multiple jobs could be run at most.
+Jobs queues were automated and multiple jobs could be run at once.

 ## Time Sharing